T. Mark Harrison: Awards

 Harrison received the Presidential Young Investigator Award of the National Science Foundation in 1985, the Outstanding Young Alumnus Award of the University of British Columbia in 1988, the Norman L. Bowen Award of the American Geophysical Union in 1995, the Outstanding Contributions in Geoscience Research award from the Department of Energy in 1996, and the Arthur L. Day Medal of the Geological Society of America in 2009.
+In 2021 Harrison was awarded the Walter Bucher medal of the American Geophysical Union, and in 2023 the Dodson Prize of the International standing Committee on Thermochronology.

 He is a Fellow of the American Geophysical Union (1996), the Geochemical Society (2007), the European Association of Geochemistry (2007), and Geological Society of Australia (2007).
 He is member of both the Australian Academy of Science and the U.S. National Academy of Science and an Einstein Professor of the Chinese Academy of Sciences.

 Research interests

 Harrison has published over 260 papers and books on a range of topics including the evolution of the Tibet-Himalaya orogenic system, geochemical kinetics, the origin and transport of magmas, geochronology, interpretive models for heat and mass flow, evolution of petroleum reservoirs and geothermal systems, and investigations of the very early Earth, including documenting the earliest evidence of oceans, continents, plate tectonics, and life.
 He is the co-author of the monograph Geochronology and Thermochronology by the 40Ar/39Ar Method (1999) and author of Hadean Earth (2020).
 His publications have attracted over 60,000 citations and correspond to an H-index value of 117.